null

 The Barbed Reducing Elbow is a specialized fitting designed to streamline your irrigation layout by performing two tasks at once: making a clean 90-degree turn and stepping down your mainline size.
 This fitting is most commonly used to transition from a larger 3/4" poly tubing header to a 1/2" zone line, eliminating the need for separate couplers or reducers.

-Why Choose Dura Barbed Fittings?
+Why Choose Our Barbed Reducing Elbow?

 Technical Specifications

-Verify your tubing sizes before ordering.
+Verify your tubing sizes before ordering to ensure a proper fit.

 Specification Details